rafgraph/rollpkg/README.md

 }
 ```

 > Note about `sideEffects`: most packages should set `"sideEffects": false` to fully enable tree shaking.
-A "side effect" is code that effects the global space when the script is run even if the `import` is never used, for example a polyfill that automatically polyfills a feature when the script is run.
+A side effect is code that effects the global space when the script is run even if the `import` is never used, for example a polyfill that automatically polyfills a feature when the script is run would set `sideEffects: true`.
 For more info see the [Webpack docs](https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free) (note that `rollpkg` doesn't support an array of filenames containing side effects like Webpack).

 **Add `build`, `watch` and `prepublishOnly` scripts to `package.json`:**